Jörg Schmidt-Reitwein

-Jörg Schmidt-Reitwein (born 1939 in Königs Wusterhausen, Germany) is a German cinematographer.
+Jörg Schmidt-Reitwein (21 February 1939 – 21 August 2023) was a German cinematographer.
 He has collaborated with director Werner Herzog on a number of projects.
 Among his many collaborations with other directors, Schmidt-Reitwein is known for shooting Alan Greenberg's acclaimed 1982 documentary about Jamaica and death of Bob Marley, Land of Look Behind.

 Biography

 Early life and family

 The son of painter Karl Schmidt-Reitwein, Jörg Schmidt-Reitwein was raised in Lübeck.
 His mother Barbara was the niece of Edvard Munchs patron Max Linde and painters Hermann Linde and Heinrich Linde-Walther.

 Early career

-After attending Waldorfschool, Schmidt-Reitwein studied physics for a few semesters in Lübeck, before moving to Berlin in 1959 to pursue a career in film.
-His career stalled when he was arrested in East Berlin after attempting to smuggle his girlfriend over the Berlin Wall to West-Berlin.
+After attending Waldorf school, Schmidt-Reitwein studied physics for a few semesters in Lübeck, before moving to Berlin in 1959 to pursue a career in film.
+His career stalled when he was arrested in East Berlin after being falsely accused of attempting to smuggle his girlfriend to West Berlin.
 Sentenced to five years imprisonment, he was released after three years when the West German government negotiated his freedom against 84,000 DM worth of butter.